 4. Pemex Board of Directors Approval.
-This Letter of Intent shall be subject to approval by the according to the Mexican Law (Ley de Adquisiciones, Arrendamientos y Servicios del Sector Público) Pemex Board of Directors.
-Pemex shall present this Letter of Intent for approval by the Board of Directors at its next regularly scheduled board meeting to be held on July 16, 2001, unless rescheduled.
-Pemex shall provide written notification to Participants of the Board of Directors decision within ten (10) days following the board meeting .
-If such notice to Participants is not received by the prescribed deadline , this Letter of Intent shall terminate, effective as of that date, notwithstanding Paragraph 9 hereof.
+This Letter of Intent shall be subject to approval by the MGI Board of Directors, to the receipt of award approval from PGPB according to the Mexican Acquisition Law (Ley de Adquisiciones, Arrendamientos y Servicios del Sector Público), and, if necessary, to approval by the PGPB Board of Directors.
+Pemex Board of Directors.
+Pemex MGI shall present this Letter of Intent for approval to its by the Board of Directors and to the PGPB Acquisition Committee promptly upon its execution. at its next regularly scheduled board meeting to be held on July 16, 2001, unless rescheduled.
+Pemex MGI shall provide written notification to Participants of the Board of Directors decision within ten (10) days following the board meeting and of the PGPB Acquisition Committee's action within ten (10) days of its occurrence.
+Should it be determined that PGPB Board approval is also required, MGI shall promptly notify Participants of that fact, such approval shall be promptly sought, and the Participants notified of such decision within ten (10) days following the PGPB Board Meeting.
+If all such notices to Participants have is not been received by the prescribed deadline _____________, 2001, this Letter of Intent shall terminate, effective as of that date, notwithstanding Paragraph 9 hereof.

 5. Exclusivity.
-During the term of this Letter of Intent, Pemex agrees not to directly or indirectly solicit, initiate, undertake, or encourage inquiries, proposals, or offers for any project to provide natural gas service that would compete with the TransPecos Pipeline Project or its services.
+During the term of this Letter of Intent, MGI Pemex agrees not to directly or indirectly solicit, initiate, undertake, or encourage inquiries, proposals, or offers for any project to provide make any commitment to receive natural gas service that would compete from any other pipeline that would be mutually exclusive with the TransPecos Pipeline Project or its services.

 6. Public Announcements.
-During the term of this Letter of Intent, neither Participants nor Pemex shall issue any press release or make any public announcement regarding the TransPecos Pipeline Project without the consent of the other.
+During the term of this Letter of Intent, neither Participants nor MGI or any affiliate Pemex shall issue any press release or make any public announcement regarding the TransPecos Pipeline Project without the consent of the other.

 7. Assignment.
-This Letter of Intent and the rights and obligations hereunder are not assignable by either Participants or Pemex without the prior written consent of the other; provided, however, either Participants or Pemex may assign this Letter of Intent and its rights and obligations hereunder to a wholly-owned or controlled affiliate without the consent of the other.
+This Letter of Intent and the rights and obligations hereunder are not assignable by either Participants or MGI Pemex without the prior written consent of the other; provided, however, either Participants or MGI Pemex may assign this Letter of Intent and its rights and obligations hereunder to a wholly-owned or controlled affiliate without the consent of the other.

 8. Entire Agreement.
-This Letter of Intent represents the entire agreement of Participants and Pemex with respect to the matters set forth herein.
+This Letter of Intent represents the entire agreement of Participants and MGI Pemex with respect to the matters set forth herein.
 All other prior discussions and agreements concerning the subject matter hereof are merged into this Letter of Intent.

 9. Term.
 This LOI shall terminate upon the occurrence of the execution of the Definitive Project Agreements or on December 1, 2001, whichever is the earlier.

-If the foregoing correctly reflects the agreement of Participants and Pemex with respect to firm transportation service on the TransPecos Pipeline Project, please so indicate by having a duly authorized representative execute in the space provided below.
+If the foregoing correctly reflects the agreement of Participants and MGI Pemex with respect to firm transportation service on the TransPecos Pipeline Project, please so indicate by having a duly authorized representative execute in the space provided below.

 KINDER MORGAN, INC. ENRON TRANSPORTATION SERVICES CO.